mjovanc/hugin-cli/README.md

 The Main Pipeline do everything the Pull Request Pipeline does in addition to building and publishing a Docker Image to the project tagged by the project name, owner, repository and short form of commit SHA value.
-We also setup continuous deployment so if all the steps succeed it will upload a new Docker image to GitHub Packages.
+We also setup continuous deployment so if all the steps succeed and if tagged with a release it will publish to various package managers such as APT, Snapcraft etc.

 # Contribute